 3. Not having “the money talk”

 As a couple, you and your partner are a team!
 That means you should be able to openly discuss your spending habits, needs, and goals together.
-It will be difficult to create a financial plan that meets the entire family’s needs if you haven’t resolved any disagreements or misunderstandings about your financial situation.
+It will be difficult to create a financial plan and financial security that meets the entire family’s needs if you haven’t resolved any disagreements or misunderstandings about your financial situation.